Douglas Starch Works Explosion

 On May 22, 1919, a small fire at the Douglas Starch Works created an explosion which impacted Eastern Iowa.
 Homes, schools and shops were damaged.
 Windows were shattered, and businesses slowed.
 Forty-four people lost their lives.

-Sponsored in part by Travel Iowa and Wells Fargo.
+Sponsored in part by Travel Iowa, Wells Fargo, and Silos and Smokestacks National Heritage Area.

 Special thank you to the City of Cedar Rapids, Ingredion, and the local businesses and organizations who have helped tell this story.
 Additional thanks to Ruth Sergel for inspiring this project through her book, See You in the Streets, which was published in our own corridor by the University of Iowa Press.